 What motivates you to set new records?
 I have an inner force that drives me to do things that nobody else has done before.
 I get an incredible joy from pushing the boundaries of engineering and pushing my own capabilities.
 I enjoy being the best in whatever I do, but the journey is actually more important than the goal.
 It may sound like a cliché, but it needs to be that way because your goal is always a moving target.
 There is always somebody else that is faster.
 You better enjoy the journey, because the journey is life-long.

 How do you prepare for a race?
 Even if I need to be quite fit for the job, my motorcycle is the real athlete.
 It requires “care and feeding” just like a race horse or airplane.
 Everything is pushed to its limits during a record attempt, so all the parts have to be in top notch condition.
 With a very short racing season – the salt flats are only dry in August and September every year – the preparations for next year’s record attempt begin the day after you come back from the race.
 Corrosive salt gets in everywhere and has to be cleaned out, a process that can take every evening for a month.
 Things that are broken have to be fixed.
 There are always parts that need to be painted, any little scratch in the paint on the frame and the steel starts to rust.
 All electrical systems have to be checked, onboard fire extinguisher system has to be serviced, flame suit has to be washed and checked, and a gazillion other things.
 The goal is always to go faster, which means that the winter, spring, and early summer is being used for upgrades.
-Last year we built a new battery pack with higher power, a job that took several months.
-The year before we upgraded to tires that can be used for 300+ mph, that job took all winter.
+One winter we built a new battery pack with higher power, a job that took several months.
+Another year we upgraded to tires that can be used for 300+ mph, that job took all winter.
 This year we improved the aerodynamic outer aluminum skin on the sidecar, which took all spring.
-Because I only work evenings and weekends, and because the core team is just my husband and myself, we stay busy all year around.
+We used to only work evenings and weekends, which meant we were busy all year around.
+In 2020, we have quite a bit more time, but also a whole lot bigger goals!
+The Green Envy is built for 400 mph (650 km/h) with the goal of becoming the fastest motorcycle in the world.
+Period.

 Biggest challenge in your racing effort?
 Budget!
 Budget!
 Budget!
 As serious as my world records are and as slick as my on-line appearance may make it seem, my husband Bill and I are very much a garage team.
-Just Bill and myself working on the bike on weekends and evenings, behind our modest house in our two-car garage.
+Just Bill and myself working on the bike in a rented warehouse unit.
 Friends pitch in now and then, but we do the vast majority of the work.
-We have sponsors for some of the main components such as the battery and motor, but most other costs are paid from one government salary and one graduate student stipend.
+We have sponsors for some of the main components such as the battery and motor, but most other costs are paid out of pocket.
 We have to be very innovative to keep the cost down to a level we can afford.
+Short on money means you have to be long on clever.

 Is the KillaJoule really just a hobby?
 Yes, it is a really expensive hobby.
-I wouldn’t say that it is “just” a hobby, it has consumed all my spare time for the past seven years.
-My day job is as a lecturer in mechanical engineering at the University of Auckland, New Zealand.
+I wouldn’t say that it is “just” a hobby, it has consumed all my spare time since 2010 years.
+I used to be a lecturer in mechanical engineering at the University of Auckland, New Zealand, but my contract ran out at the end of 2019 and I decided to move on.
 Bill just retired from his position as research engineer at the National Oceanic and Atmospheric Administration (NOAA).
+I took 2020 off to focus on racing.
+However, racing has been cancelled due to the pandemic so Bill and I are working on an exciting project to turn recycled plastics into 3D printing filament.

 Biggest asset?
 Determination!
 I am a quite impatient person, but I am tenacious.
 To be the best in anything, you have to work on it every day.
 You need to want it so badly, that you never give up.
 I also enjoy the building process more than riding, which is important because you spend 360 days of building for 5 days of racing… Bill describes me as a Border Collie.
 If I am not constantly activated and stimulated, I start to chew on the furniture.

 Most important skill?
 Project management!
 There is a very important saying in racing: “To finish first, one must first finish.”
 If you are not ready when the race starts, you will not win.
-A race is a firm deadline, and it takes serious management skills and discipline to get everything done in time, particularly when you work only evening and weekends.
+A race is a firm deadline, and it takes serious management skills and discipline to get everything done in time.
 My favorite saying is “Whatever I do today, I don’t have to do tomorrow”.
 That’s how I get so much done.

 “To finish first, one must first finish.”